thiagonebuloni/password64-generator/README.md

 Input a selected word relative to a service to which you want to generate a random password.
 You'll receive a base64 encoded string with special characters.
 The same input, the same output.
+Use 'single quotes' to avoid misinterpretation from the cli.

 Example for a video service like Youtube.com:
 ```